 There are also freestanding freezeproof faucets for garden and greenhouse applications.
 These typically are called hydrants, and they use a similar system as house-mounted freezeproof faucets, except with hydrants the earth (not the house) provides the warmth to prevent freezing.

-Not all houses have the same plumbing parts leading up to the outdoor faucets, but local building codes in most areas require a shutoff valve between the water supply line and the faucet.
-From there, you'll probably need a short length of pipe (sized to match the faucet pipe) and a female threaded fitting for joining with the male threaded fitting that's standard on freezeproof faucets.
-If you have copper pipe, you might be able to use push-in fittings (such as SharkBite) to make the connections, thus avoiding any soldering; just make sure to follow local code.
-If you do need to solder near the faucet fitting, first remove the valve stem assembly because the heat can melt the faucet's rubber valve seat.
+Not all houses have the same plumbing parts leading to the outdoor faucets, but most local building codes require a shutoff valve between the water supply line and the faucet.
+From there, you'll likely need a short length of pipe (sized to match the faucet pipe) and a female threaded fitting to join with the male threaded fitting that's standard on freezeproof faucets.
+If you have copper pipe, you may be able to use push-in fittings (such as SharkBite) to make the connections, which will avoid soldering; just be sure to follow local code.
+If you must solder near the faucet fitting, first remove the valve stem assembly because the heat can melt the rubber valve seat.
 With CPVC or PEX pipe, use the appropriate interface fittings to connect to the faucet.
-If you have galvanized pipe, you'll likely need a dielectric union to transition from the steel to copper to prevent corrosion caused by dissimilar pipe materials.
+For galvanized pipe, you'll likely need a dielectric union to transition from the steel to copper to prevent corrosion caused by dissimilar pipe materials.

 Apart from making watertight connections inside the house, the most important aspect of installing a freezeproof faucet is sloping the faucet slightly downward from the water line to the outdoor spout.
 This allows gravity to drain the water inside the faucet pipe each time the water is shut off.
 Without the slope, the pipe can remain filled with water and potentially freeze.

 Not comfortable doing it yourself?
 Find a local handyman to help out.